Agent Agreement – Terms and Conditions

 8.2 Duty to Report to Agent Supervisor

 Agents must immediately report any significant media inquiries to the Agent Supervisor.
-Inquiries on routine matters, such as trial dates, do not need to be brought to the Agent Supervisor’s attention, unless the circumstances warrant it.
+Inquiries on routine matters, such as list of charges and court dates, do not need to be brought to the Agent Supervisor's attention, unless the circumstances warrant it.

 8.3 Inquiries Related to Appeals